mikpom/rbi_tree/README.md

 1
 ```

-``Id``s are incrementing integers starting from zero reflecting number
+Ids are incrementing integers starting from zero reflecting number
 of insertion events.

 ```python